Skip to Main Content

 You can use Hansard Online from the Parliament website to access and link through to current and archive Hansard from both Houses.
 You can search and browse for relevant information.

-Hansard is also available on the UK Parliamentary Papers database.
+Hansard is also available on the UK Parliamentary Papers and Public Information Online databases.

 The Parli-N-Gram tool is a free web based tool This tool enables you to search and analyse content across Hansard.
 You can identify the frequency of appearance of words and phrases in the record of parliamentary debates.